Apply creative artwork to hoardings

 City of Sydney-licensed artwork

-These works are freely available to developers for display on hoardings within the City of Sydney area.
+This collection of original, contemporary Australian artworks is available to developers for free for display on hoardings within the City of Sydney area.

 What you need to do

-More detail is provided in our creative graphic design guide for hoardings and scaffolding.
-See 1.1 Site Works artworks process.
+More detail is provided in our creative graphic design guide for construction-related temporary structures (hoardings and scaffolding).
+See 1.1 City of Sydney licensed artworks process.

 Bespoke artwork that you create or commission